-Medications are helpful for most men with ED but the best long-term approach is to manage the causes of ED and not simply to treat the symptoms.
+Medications may be helpful for men with ED, but the best long-term approach is to manage the causes of ED and not simply treat the symptoms.

 First, let’s understand how someone gets an erection.
 An erection occurs when someone is stimulated by an erotic thought or sexual contact.
 The brain then produces nitric oxide.
 A series of chemical reactions in the blood vessels of the penis follows that results in 6 times the blood flow to the penis.
 An erection might last indefinitely if it weren’t for chemicals in the body called phosphodiesterases.
 They work at reversing the process trying to return the penis to being flaccid.
 Usually there is a balance between the chemicals that results in an erection lasting for as long as it is needed, which allows the phosphodiesterases to do their job when they should and no sooner.

 Men with erectile dysfunction benefit from having the chemicals leading to the erection outweigh the actions of the phosphodiesterases that cause the penis to lose its firmness.
 That is what the medications for erectile dysfunction do; they block, or inhibit, the phosphodiesterases and let the forces giving a man an erection rule.

 The result is a firmer erection that lasts longer.